N-Vinylcarbazole

 N-Vinylcarbazole is an organic compound used as a monomer in the production of poly(vinylcarbazole), a conductive polymer, in which conductivity is photon-dependent.
-The compound is used in the photoreceptors of photocopiers.
+The benzine compound is used in the photoreceptors of photocopiers.
 Upon exposure to γ-irradiation, N-vinylcarbazole undergoes solid-state polymerisation.

 It is produced by the vinylation of carbazole with acetylene in the presence of base.